-- Contractors must have a mental health policy in place. - Contractors must have a corporate annual health and wellbeing program to advocate for topics relevant to their workforce. - Contractor's contract risk assessment workshop (CRAW) must include mental health as a risk and include this the site-specific WHS management plan. - All workers must have access to external professionals that specialise in mental health support.
+- Contractors must have a documented mental health process in place. - Contractors must have a corporate annual health and wellbeing program to advocate for topics relevant to their workforce. - Contractor's construction risk register must include mental health as a risk and included in the site-specific WHS management plan. - All workers must have access to external professionals that specialise in mental health support.